Ebony Tomatoes Collective

 Fresh new pieces, hand-picked by our editors

-Cheyenne Edwards (they/she) is a screenwriter & narrative storyteller.
+Cheyenne Edwards (they/she) is a screenwriter, essayist, & narrative film storyteller.
 Cheyenne’s artistry builds on the undisputed principle that representation matters, but dares to take things a step further by putting their Black and queer—often lesbian-identified—characters in audacious situations bolstered by the sharp, ironic humor of their generation.
-Her chosen mediums include screenplays, film, essays, and video essays.
-She can be reached on Instagram/Twitter @afroauteur or via email at [email protected].

 Fresh new pieces, hand-picked by our editors

-Cheyenne Edwards (they/she) is a screenwriter & narrative storyteller.
+Cheyenne Edwards (they/she) is a screenwriter, essayist, & narrative film storyteller.
 Cheyenne’s artistry builds on the undisputed principle that representation matters, but dares to take things a step further by putting their Black and queer—often lesbian-identified—characters in audacious situations bolstered by the sharp, ironic humor of their generation.
-Her chosen mediums include screenplays, film, essays, and video essays.
-She can be reached on Instagram/Twitter @afroauteur or via email at [email protected].

 • New Issue • New Issue • New Issue • New Issue • New Issue • New Issue • New Issue • New Issue • New Issue • New Issue